-\paragraph{Overall Statistics.} Across all datasets, English explanations average \textbf{118 words}, with lengths ranging from 109 words (MET-Meme Offensive in Chinese) to 128 words (Memotion Humor).
-This relatively narrow range (19 words) demonstrates consistency in explanation detail across diverse tasks and languages.
-For the native-language explanations, the average length is \textbf{104 words}, ranging from 84 words (Toxic Memes in Russian) to 128 words (MIMIC2024 Category-level Misogyny in Hindi-English code-mixed text).
+Across all datasets, English explanations average 118 words, with lengths ranging from 109 words (MET-Meme Offensive in Chinese) to 128 words (Memotion Humor).
+This narrow range (19 words) indicates consistent levels of detail across tasks and languages.
+Native-language explanations are slightly shorter (104 words), with lengths ranging from 84 words (Toxic Memes in Russian) to 128 words (MIMIC category-level misogyny in Hindi–English code-mixed text).

-\paragraph{Cross-Lingual Comparison.} Native-language explanations are systematically shorter than their English counterparts, with an average difference of 14 words (12\% reduction).
-This gap is most pronounced in Russian (29 words shorter for Toxic Memes), Bengali (21-26 words shorter across BanglaAbuse tasks), and Arabic (24-26 words shorter for ArMeme and Prop2Hate).
+\paragraph{Cross-Lingual Comparison.} Native-language explanations are shorter than their English counterparts, with an average reduction of 14 words (12\%).
+The gap is most pronounced in Russian (29 words shorter for Toxic Memes), Bengali (21--26 words shorter across BanglaAbuse tasks), and Arabic (24--26 words shorter for ArMeme and Prop2Hate).

 Conversely, Hindi and code-mixed Hindi-English explanations are comparable to or slightly longer than English versions, suggesting that explanation verbosity may be influenced by linguistic structure and expressiveness in the target language.
 Note that Chinese (ZH) native explanations were excluded from the native average calculation due to challenges in word-level tokenization for logographic writing systems, where character-based segmentation does not directly correspond to the word-level granularity used for other languages.